-A robust lecture series with an emphasis on chart literacy and Foreign Exchange mechanics
+A robust lecture series with an emphasis on chart literacy and volume-based mechanics

 In addition to lectures and other core content (slide galleries, cheat sheets, etc.), we offer calls with members.
 We view the learning series as only supplemental to everything that follows.
 While videos are good factual learning tools, action and hand-on adjustment is used to tie everything together.
 Please go to our structure and features page to see what’s included.